-I’ve grown plants in just about every container imaginable over the years β€” terracotta crocks, standard black plastic pots, fabric grow bags, air pots, you name it.
+I’ve grown plants in just about every container available over the years — terracotta, standard black plastic, fabric grow bags, air pots.
 And if there’s one switch that consistently makes a measurable difference to root health and overall yield, it’s moving from plastic to fabric pots.

-This isn’t marketing fluff.
-There’s a genuine reason that fabric pots β€” also called fabric plant pots, fabric grow pots, or grow bags β€” have become the go-to choice for serious indoor growers.
-In this guide I’ll walk you through exactly why, compare them honestly against plastic, and help you choose the right size for your grow.
+This isn’t marketing.
+There’s a genuine, well-documented reason that fabric pots — also called fabric plant pots, fabric grow bags, or fabric grow pots — have become the preferred choice for serious indoor growers.
+In this guide I’ll explain exactly why, compare them honestly against plastic containers, and help you choose the right size for your grow.

 What Are Fabric Pots?

-Fabric pots are growing containers made from a breathable, porous geotextile material β€” typically crafted from recycled plastic bottles, natural fibres such as hemp or cotton, or a blend of both.
+Fabric pots are growing containers made from a breathable, porous geotextile material — typically crafted from recycled plastic bottles, natural fibres such as hemp or cotton, or a blend of both.
 Unlike a solid plastic pot, every surface of a fabric pot is permeable.
-Air, water and excess heat can all pass through the walls freely, which fundamentally changes how your root zone behaves.
+Air, water, and excess heat can all pass through the walls freely, which fundamentally changes how your root zone behaves.

-They come in a wide range of sizes β€” from compact 1-litre pots for propagation through to 50-litre and larger containers for mature plants, trees and vegetable beds.
+They’re available in a wide range of sizes — from compact 1-litre pots for propagation through to 50-litre and larger containers for mature plants and outdoor beds.
 At The Horticulture Company we stock leading brands including Root Pouch Grey Fabric Pots, Garden Highpro Square Fabric Pots, and Root Nurse Fabric Pots.

 1. Air Pruning: The Root Revolution